percona/pmm-doc/docs/dbaas/troubleshoot-kubernetes.md

 ### Troubleshooting operators installation

-Once OLM is installed PMM does the following actions to install operator
+Once OLM is installed, PMM does the following actions to install each operator:

 1. Creates a subscription for an operator
 2. Approves the first available install plan automatically